isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Community In Bloom.md

 <p>Community In Bloom is a nationwide gardening programme that helps to start
 and develop <a href="https://gardeningsg.nparks.gov.sg/get-involved/community-gardens/" rel="noopener noreferrer nofollow" target="_blank">Community Gardens</a> in
 public and private estates, schools, and organisations.</p>
-<p>Nature Kakis chapters can join and collaborate with Community Gardens
+<p>Nature Kakis Chapters can join and collaborate with community gardens
 to engage communities.
 In addition to being edible, plants can be grown to support <a href="/all/nature-kakis-happenings/biodiversity-and-wildlife/" rel="noopener noreferrer nofollow" target="_blank">wildlife</a>, to be used in <a href="/all/nature-kakis-happenings/therapeutic-horticulture/" rel="noopener noreferrer nofollow" target="_blank">therapeutic horticulture</a>,